You are here:

 export PGPLOT_DIR="/usr/local/pgplot"

-NOTE: the PGPLOT installation directory may not be located at /usr/local/pgplot/.
-If this is the case, edit the LD_LIBRARY_PATH and PGPLOT_DIR settings accordingly.
+NOTE: the PGPLOT installation directory may not be located at

 [in (t)csh]